oncomouse/andrewpilsch-blog/source/2017-06-04-making-twitter-bots.html.markdown

 Tracery grammars are written in a file format known as [JSON](http://www.json.org/) (JavaScript Object Notation), which is a simple way to transport JavaScript data between processes (and humans) on the web.
 A [Tracery](http://tracery.io/) grammar is a JSON data structure known as a hash.
 A hash is a data structure that associates a particular key with a particular value.
 In a hash, if I had a value `foobar` associated with the key `a`, when I asked for `a` from the hash (`hash['a']` in JavaScript), the hash would give me `foobar` as the value.

-Tracery has one specifically defined key/value pair in its grammar: the key `origin` is the start of the generation sequence.
+Tracery requires one key/value pair defined in any grammar: the key `origin` is the start of the generation sequence.
 So a *very* simple [Tracery](http://tracery.io/) grammar would look like this:

 ~~~json
 {